Pelagicore/pelux.io/get-involved.md

 permalink: /get-involved/
 ---

 If you're interested in getting involved in the PELUX development, there are many ways to help.
 You can start by getting in touch with us on IRC.

 ## IRC

-Join our IRC channel #PELUX on freenode, where most of the developers hang out.
-You can check out the [IRC logs](http://li1649-40.members.linode.com:5000) and join the channel in a web browser:
+Join our IRC channel #PELUX on freenode, where most of the developers hang out. join the channel in a web browser:

 [https://kiwiirc.com/client/irc.freenode.net/?channel=#PELUX](https://kiwiirc.com/client/irc.freenode.net/?channel=#PELUX)

 or with your IRC client:

 [irc://irc.freenode.net:6667/PELUX](irc://irc.freenode.net:6667/PELUX)

+### IRC Logs

+The IRC logs are hosted at: [/irclogs/](/irclogs/)

 ## Getting to the Code